Hotlanta has a lot going for it. It’s also home to the largest Korean population in the Southeast.

 It offers traditional Korean music and dance performances, as well as contemporary K-Pop and Nanta-style comedy shows.
-There’s also martial arts demonstrations like Taekwondo and a Ssireum (Korean wrestling) tournament.
+There’s also martial arts demonstrations such as Taekwondo and a Ssireum (Korean wrestling) tournament.

 One of the highlights is the wide range of authentic Korean cuisine.
 You can sample dishes like bibimbap, bulgogi, and kimchi, as well as other traditional Korean treats.

 The Atlanta Korean Festival is a family-friendly event that’s open to everyone.
 Best of all, admission is free!

 5900 Brook Hollow Pkwy, Norcross, GA 30071, USA